kupehtci/DOCUMENTATION/NETWORKING/Audio and Video Streaming.md

 ## Audio and Video Streaming

-For <span style="color:LightSeaGreen;">streaming</span>, a continuos transmission of media over the internet is needed between a server and a client located over the network.
+For <span style="color:LightSeaGreen;">streaming</span>, a <span style="color:orange;">continuos transmission</span> of media over the internet is needed between a server and a client located over the network.

-This stream is fragmented in the server and reassembled just-in-time in the client.
+This stream is fragmented in the server and reassembled just-in-time in the client <span style="color:orange;">(Packetization)</span>.

 The main difference with the classic media transmission is that for streaming you don't need to receive and join all the file packages in order to be usable, this data is useful along its being received.